MonikaSzucs/comp-2825-computer-architecture-organization/class-4/readme.md

 https://www.youtube.com/watch?v=NtPc0jI21i0

 ## Notes
-The read/write head reads the magnetic bits in the secots `seek time`: the time fro the read/write head to get to the desired track `rotational latency`: how long it takes for the desired sector to spin to the read/write head (on average this takes half a rotation) - you might need to figure this out if it is missing in a problem
+The read/write head reads the magnetic bits in the sectors `seek time`: the time for the read/write head to get to the desired track.
+The time for the mechanical moving of the arm (we do not have this in a SSD/RAM/Cache)
+`rotational latency`: how long it takes for the desired sector to spin to the read/write head (on average this takes half a rotation) - you might need to figure this out if it is missing in a problem

-rings are called tracks
+`rings` are called `tracks`
 - this is a one hard drive.
 It has three single-sided platters
+- they have magenetic bits met with a magnetic arm
+- there is a read/write head it goes to a certain track
+- disks are spinning in unison - spinning all the time
+- move the arm to the track then wait for the sector - waiting for the spin to bring the right sector to the read/write head

 - each platter has four tracks (the colored rings).
-A track is a ring of magetic bits some fixed distance from teh center:
+A track is a ring of magetic bits some fixed distance from the center:
 - red track
 - blue track
 - orange track
 - gray track

 - Each track consists of 8 sectors.
-A sector is a segments of a track with a header, data, a footer, and a gap between other sectors
+A `sector` is a segments of a track with a header, data, a footer, and a gap between other sectors

+- once the read/write head comes to the platter it will look for the sector which is know as the seek time.
+Then the head on all tracks are all lined up perfectly.
+The mechanical moving of the head.
+Once you done the seek time and you found the first track, you wait for the sector you want to spin under the read/write head.
+On average it takes half a rotation for a arched read/write head to get its sector rotated underneath it.

+- if there is a number missing like the teacher didn't provide it you might hve to find out the rotational latency

-`rev` = revoluation
+`rev` = revolution
 `rpm` = revolutions per minute
 - Each cylinder has three tracks

+- cylinder is a set of same track on the different platters

+- while we move from red to blue track then its still spinning then when it gets there it still needs to spin around to read that track again to get to the right sector

-## Quiz question - 120 revolutation per min convert it to ms
+## Quiz question - 120 revolution per min convert it to ms
-7200RPM: 120 RPM
+7200RPM: 120 RPM  (7200/60)
 = 1/120th sec/rev = 8.3ms/rev
-5400RMP: 11.1ms/rev
+5400RMP: 11.1ms/rev = 5400/60 = 90 -> 1/90 = 11.1ms/rev
 10800RPM: 5.55ms/rev

 - Read blued cylinder from sector 0 to sector 7 of A, then sector 0 to sector 7 of B, then sector 0 to sector 7 of C, then